-- claim has been submitted to any alternate health plans (public or private) to which a client is eligible prior to being submitted to the NIHB program
+- prior to being submitted to the NIHB program, the claim has been submitted to any alternate health plans (public or private) to which a client is eligible

-- claim has not been submitted for any portion of the service that has already been paid by any other program, or for which the provider has received alternate payment via salary or contract
+- no portion of the claim has already been paid for by any other public program, or for which the provider has received alternate payment via salary or contract

 - prior approval requirements are met

-- fees charged are as approved on the Prior Approval Form available on the Express Scripts Canada NIHB provider and client website
+- fees charged are as approved on the Mental Health Counselling Prior Approval and Claim Form, and do not exceed the rates noted in the Mental Health Counselling Regional Fee Grid, both available on the Express Scripts Canada NIHB provider and client website

-- a fully completed and signed Prior Approval Form has been submitted to Express Scripts Canada
+- a fully completed and signed Mental Health Counselling Prior Approval and Claim Form has been submitted to Express Scripts Canada

-Providers are encouraged to make regular submissions for claims rather than waiting for the end.
-Claim forms submitted more than 1 year from the service provision date will not be accepted and cannot be processed for payment.
+Providers are encouraged to make regular submissions for claims payment.
+Claim forms received more than one (1) year from the service provision date will not be accepted and cannot be processed for payment.

 Fees are inclusive of all associated administrative work.
 There is no separate reimbursement for the writing of any reports associated with the client file.

-Note that these administrative forms are not the means by which a client gives consent to his or her provider for treatment and it is not the program's role to collect consent for treatment.
-They indicate only that the client understands their NIHB coverage and received the service that is being claimed.
-The following client signatures will be accepted for this purpose:
+It is not the program's role to collect client consent for treatment.
+A client signature obtained for claims submission purposes is not the means by which a client gives consent to his or her provider for treatment.
+This indicates only that the client understands their NIHB coverage and to confirm that they received the service that is being claimed on their behalf.
+The following client signatures are acceptable for this purpose: